Welcome to the online press kit for the Wild & Scenic Rivers Act 50th Anniversary

 In the days of fur trappers and pioneers, free-flowing rivers were the lifeblood of commerce, transportation and fisheries across America.
 Today, they are critical yet often-overlooked sources of clean water, critical habitat, and rejuvenating recreation for Americans seeking a break from the frenetic world of technology and reconnection with the deep flow of time and nature.

-Across the nation, river enthusiasts, communities and government agencies are preparing to celebrate wild rivers with the 50th anniversary of the passage of the Wild & Scenic Rivers Act.
+In 2018, across the nation, river enthusiasts, communities and government agencies celebrated the 50th anniversary of the passage of the Wild & Scenic Rivers Act.

 Congress passed this landmark legislation on Oct.
 2, 1968, to preserve selected rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations.